microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/delegatedadminrelationshiprequest.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a request specific to a delegated admin relationship between a partner and customer.
+Represents a request specific to a delegated admin relationship between a partner and a customer.

 ## Methods
 |Method|Return type|Description|